SMIL-AI/VISTA/README.md

 # 🔥News
-- [2025/07/29] We released our paper — discussions and feedback are warmly welcome!
-- [2025/07/29] We released our SFT dataset, model, training, and evaluation code.
+- [2025/07/30] We released our SFT dataset, model, training, and evaluation code.
 Welcome to download and explore them.

 <br>

-<details><summary>Abstract</summary>
+<details><summary>Detailed Abstract</summary>
 Accurate road scene understanding and robust traffic risk analysis are critical for the advancement of Intelligent Transportation Systems (ITS) and autonomous driving.
 Traditional methods often struggle with scalability and generalization, particularly under the diverse and unpredictable conditions of real-world traffic environments.
 We introduce a novel multi-agent prompting and distillation framework to address these limitations, enabling the automatic generation of high-quality traffic scene annotations and contextual risk assessments.

 Our framework orchestrates two large Vision-Language Models (VLMs), ChatGPT-4o and o3-mini, using a structured Chain-of-Thought (CoT) strategy to produce rich, multi-perspective outputs.
 These outputs serve as knowledge-enriched pseudo-annotations for supervised fine-tuning of a much smaller student VLM.
 The resulting compact 3B-scale model, named VISTA, is capable of understanding low-resolution traffic videos and generating semantically faithful, risk-aware captions.